romeerez/orchid-orm/packages/docs/src/guide/orm-relation-queries.md

 For relations with the `through` option need to nest `creates` explicitly.

-If a post model has many tags through "postTags", needs to create a post, inside it create postTags, and inside it create tags.
+If a post table has many tags through "postTags", needs to create a post, inside it create postTags, and inside it create tags.

 But if you do the same relation with `hasAndBelongsToMany`, you can create tags directly from post creation, and the postTag record in between will be created automatically.